 Native peoples had long employed strategies of playing Europeans off against each other to maintain their independence and neutrality.
 As early as 1785, the Creek headman Alexander McGillivray (Hoboi-Hili-Miko) saw the threat the expansionist Americans placed on Native peoples and the inability of a weak United States government to restrain their citizens from encroaching on Native lands.
 McGillivray sought the aid and protection of the Spanish in order to maintain the supply of trade goods into Creek country and counter the Americans.

-Like Pontiac before him, Tecumseh articulated a spiritual message of pan-Indian unity and resistance.
+Like Pontiac before him, Tecumseh articulated a spiritual message of Native American unity and resistance.
 In this document, he acknowledges his Shawnee heritage, but appeals to a larger community of “red men,” who he describes as “once a happy race, since made miserable by the white people.”
-This document reveals not only Tecumseh’s message of pan-Indian resistance, but it also shows that Anglo-American understandings of race had spread to Indians as well.
+This document reveals not only Tecumseh’s message of resistance, but it also shows that Anglo-American understandings of race had spread to Native Americans as well.

 Women in early America suffered from a lack of rights or means of defending themselves against domestic abuse.
 The case of Abigail Bailey is remarkable because she was able to successfully free herself and her children from an abusive husband and father.